This Day In Writing History

-Although the play is set in the 17th century during the time of the witch hunts in Salem, Massachusetts, it was actually a scathing allegorical satire of a modern witch hunt being conducted against alleged communists and communist sympathizers at the time the play was written.
+The play, set in the 17th century during the time of the witch hunts in Salem, Massachusetts, was actually a scathing allegorical satire of the modern witch hunt being conducted by the United States government against alleged communists and communist sympathizers at the time.

 The anticommunist witch hunts were conducted by the House Unamerican Activities Committee (HUAC) under the direction of Joseph McCarthy, the notorious Republican senator from Wisconsin who would later be censured for his outrageous and illegal conduct.

-Arthur Miller was inspired to write The Crucible by what happened to his close friend, the legendary film director Elia Kazan, who faced the Hollywood Blacklist after he was accused of being a communist.
+Arthur Miller was inspired to write The Crucible by what happened to his close friend, the legendary film director Elia Kazan, who faced losing his career to the Hollywood Blacklist after he was accused of being a communist.

 Brought before the HUAC to testify, Kazan, wishing to avoid being blacklisted, informed on several of his friends, including legendary playwright Lillian Hellman and actor John Garfield.

 Kazan avoided the Hollywood Blacklist, but his reputation would take a huge hit.
-He was rightfully considered a rat willing to ruin the lives of others for the sake of his own self interest.
+He was, and is to this day, rightfully considered of the biggest rats of the Blacklist era, a man willing to ruin the lives of others for the sake of his own self interest.
 Miller didn't speak to him for ten years.

-The Crucible opens with Reverend Samuel Parris, the unpopular minister of Salem's church, (he is disliked because of his greedy and domineering nature) praying over his daughter Betty, who had fainted after being caught in the forest allegedly practicing witchcraft, along with Parris' niece, 17-year-old Abigail Williams, and some other girls.
+The Crucible opens with Reverend Samuel Parris, the hated minister of Salem's church, praying over his daughter Betty, who had fainted after being caught in the forest allegedly practicing witchcraft along with Parris' niece, 17-year-old Abigail Williams, and some other girls.

 John Proctor, an honorable married farmer, enters the room and is left alone with Abigail, who tries unsuccessfully to seduce him.
 He had an affair with Abigail when she worked as his maid, but he regretted it and broke it off.